AlvaroAPansa/the-news/README.md

-# The Nwes Frontpage
+# The News Frontpage
 **Week  3 (Responsive Web Design)**

-This project is the development of a newspaper frontpage made resposive by the use of FlexBox and Media Queries.
+This project consists in developing a newspaper frontpage and make it resposive with FlexBox and Media Queries.
-The following break point were used:
+The following break points are used:
 * 768px and below (Cellphones)
 * 768px-1024px (Tablets and laptops)
 * 1024px and above (Desktop)